Pottawattamie County in Iowa

 Case summary by Jody Ewing

-Police weren’t certain how long Floyd’s body had been beside the tracks, but County Attorney George Knoke said it was believed Floyd had been killed some time during a 12-hour period prior to when police were notified at 10:30 a.m.
-Saturday.
+Police weren’t certain how long Floyd had lain by the tracks, but County Attorney George Knoke said officers believed he had been killed sometime during a 12-hour period prior to when police were notified Saturday morning at 10:30 a.m.

-Sciortino told authorities one bullet entered the rear of the head and traveled toward the front; the other entered at the front and went toward the rear.
+Sciortino told authorities one bullet entered the back of Floyd’s head and traveled toward the front; another bullet entered through the front and moved to the back of the skull.

-Joseph J. Floyd, Jr., was born November 24, 1924, and served as a Private First Class with the United States Army during World War II.
+Joseph J. Floyd Jr. was born on November 24, 1924, and served as a Private First Class with the US Army during World War II.

 Joe Junior Floyd gravestoneCourtesy photo Jim Herring, findagrave.com